montylounge/django-bare/README.md

 A simple, bare minimum Django project template for getting a Django project started.

-The idea came from the desire to simply test reusable apps.
+The idea came from the desire to easily install and play with various reusable apps.

 This project installs Django's flatpages, sites, and authentication apps so the admin is setup quickly.